-Ripon City Council has set a balanced budget for 2021/22.
-Their budget will allow the council to maintain local grant initiatives which includes both small grants and monies for working in partnerships with other organisations to help deliver improvements and support within the City.
+Ripon City Council has set a balanced budget for 2022-23.
+Their budget will allow the council to maintain local grant initiatives which include both small grants and monies for working in partnerships with other organisations to help deliver improvements and support within the City.

-Ripon City Council continues to budget for the provision of a city-wide bus service which will provide a much needed service to residents, and hope to be able to start to progress this in the summer of 2021.
+Ripon City Council continues to budget for the provision of a city-wide bus service which will provide a much-needed service to residents.

 - £20,000 available for a small grant scheme